coltgarc/escuela_informatica/CCNA/OSI Model.md

 ----
 #### 4) Transport Layer (PDU = Segment)
-segments and reassembles data for communicaitons between end hots breaks large pieces of data into smaller segments which prevents errors and is easier to transfer provides host-to-host communication
+segments and reassembles data for communications between end hots breaks large pieces of data into smaller segments which prevents errors and is easier to transfer provides host-to-host communication
 	or (end to end communication)